oVirt/ovirt-site/source/release/3.5/index.html.md

 *   ovirt-optimizer has not been updated for EL6 due to dependencies issues
 *   vdsm for EL7 is missing a couple of patches compared to other distro due to building issues
+*   engine-cleanup could refuse to remove the engine due to a bad handling of not definitive version numbers.
+For a quick and dirty workaround simply set RPM_VERSION = '3.5.0_master' in /usr/share/ovirt-engine/setup/ovirt_engine_setup/config.py just for the cleanup.
+See <https://bugzilla.redhat.com/1118360>

 ### Features